ServiceNowDevProgram/code-snippets/Background Scripts/Retrieve MRVS Name and Value/readme.md

+Open 'Scripts - Background' and paste the code of 'RetrieveMRVSNameAndValue.js' file in it.
+Replace the <pass_ritm_sys_id_here> with the RITM sysId of your use case.
+Replace the MRVS Internal name as per that RITM's MRVS name

-This code comes handy to retrieve the name and value of Multi Row Variable Sets(MRVS).
+Usage: This code comes handy to retrieve the name and value of Multi Row Variable Sets(MRVS).

 Sample: